-To celebrate the unveiling of Wolf Vostell’s colossal work, *Concrete Traffic *(1970), originally commissioned by the MCA in 1970 and subsequently donated to the University of Chicago, a backdrop of classic Cadillacs and cement trucks set the stage for a discussion between Curator Lynne Warren and Department Chair and Professor of Art History at the University of Chicago Christine Mehring on Vostell's work.
-The conversation is followed by a procession, which traces the work's history as a public work of art before arriving at its new location in the University of Chicago's Campus North Parking Garage.
+To celebrate the unveiling of Wolf Vostell’s colossal work, Concrete Traffic (1970), originally commissioned by the MCA in 1970 and subsequently donated to the University of Chicago, a backdrop of classic Cadillacs and cement trucks set the stage for a discussion between Curator Lynne Warren and Department Chair and Professor of Art History at the University of Chicago Christine Mehring on Vostell's work and its restoration process.

 Lynne Warren: I am going to be asking Christine some questions; she’s really expert on this.
 My role is as someone who kept the flame going a little bit over the years.
-I started at the museum in the late seventies and was aware of this piece, and went down to see from time to time and look at it.
+I started at the museum in the late seventies and was aware of this piece, and went down to U of C from time to time and look at it.

 So, Jan van der Marck was our founding director when we opened in 1967, and he was friendly with Wolf and included him in many of our early projects, including our opening show.
 But what I have here is a memo from the desk of Jan van der Marck, “Vostell: Concrete Traffic” – and this is handwritten.
 Of course in those days people barely had typewriters, never mind word processing.